 - The more powerful form, Bankai is activated by saying just that, although everybody tends to say its name afterwards anyway.

 - Unlocking said form also allows one to use the first form without any declarations.
 For example, while fighting Starrk, the two with the longest release 'phrases' - Kyoraku and Ukitake - activate the first release simply with the names of their swords and without fanfare (contrast with Stark's rather more showy transformation).
-Helpful given the potential for such lengthy verses getting interrupted by the Genre Savvy.
+Helpful given the potential for such lengthy verses getting interrupted.
 (Rest of the time, everybody says their phrases anyway because they're cool.)
 This aspect is first revealed during Renji's fight with Byakuya...cluing Byakuya into the fact that Renji has achieved Bankai.